facioquo/stock-indicators-python/docs/_indicators/Stoch.md

 | `signal` or `d` | float, Optional | %D Simple moving average of Oscillator
 | `percent_j` or `j` | float, Optional | %J is the weighted divergence of %K and %D: `%J=kFactor×%K-dFactor×%D`

 Note: aliases of `k`, `d`, and `j` are also provided.
-They can be used interchangably with the standard outputs.
+They can be used interchangeably with the standard outputs.

 ### Utilities